Thomas Fire in Southern California joins list of destructive blazes in the state

 It’s currently unclear what sparked the Thomas Fire.

-Here’s how the Thomas Fire compares to a few other large-scale wildfires in 2016 and 2017.
+Here’s how the blaze compares to a few other large-scale wildfires in 2016 and 2017.

 Soberanes Fire – 132,127 acres burned